agusgarcia3007/NextJS-template/README.md

 3. Start the development server: `npm run dev`
 4. Open your browser and navigate to `http://localhost:3000`

-## Features

-- App router: This template includes the app router, which allows you to easily navigate between different pages in your Next.js application.

 ## Additional Features

 This template also includes the following features: